Roelosaurus/House-Of-The-Dying-Roll/readme.md

 :---: | --------
 1 & 2 | Emperial workers, startled by the sudden breach, try to obstruct your entrance.
 3 & 4 | First attempt fails, you retry breaching the stronghold via another method.
-5 & 6 | Patrolling sentries takes up arms to try to stop you.
+5 & 6 | Patrolling sentries take up arms to try to stop you.

 **2. Dragonling Baracks**
 Successes required = # players

 ROLL  | OBSTACLE
 :---: | --------
-1 & 2 | XXX
+1 & 2 | Platoon of Dragonling cadets are training, they swarm you.
-3 & 4 | XXX
+3 & 4 | Upon entering the gates lock, Dragonling marksmen take aim.
 5 & 6 | XXX

 **3. Emperor's Throneroom**